Try our free ROI calculator. Discover your site's revenue potential.

 • Staleness: Pages with regular content updates are considered new URLs and are more likely to be indexed than those with rarely updated content or “stale URLs”.

-Factors That Affect Your Crawl Budget
+What Are Factors That Affect Crawl Budget?

 A lot of factors determine your crawl budget, and many of them cause recurring issues for website owners.